 Garnish it with cilantro on top.

-Tip no. 1 - Never cook on high heat.
+Never cook on high heat.

 I cut the potatoes in slices and not too big so that it will slowly cook and make a nice thick gravy.